 A senior executive in a national philanthropic association recently commented: “Systems thinking has been around for many years, and I really see its value.
 However, many people see it as too daunting and difficult.
 How can I encourage them to use it?”

 I found her question stimulating, and it prompted me to identify limits to the diffusion of systems thinking and what can we can do to help more people take advantage of the many benefits it offers.
-Here are five obstacles and corresponding strategies to overcome them.
+Here are 5 obstacles and 14 corresponding strategies to overcome them.

 Ambiguity about what systems thinking is.
 There are many different schools of systems thinking.
 While, most of them share a similar set of principles about how living systems behave and evolve, they are distinguishable in terms of the tools they use to help people understand them and increase their effectiveness.
 Engagement strategies:

 - Make your definition of systems thinking explicit, e.g. to understand and reorganize interconnected elements in such a way as to achieve a desired purpose.

 - Clarify a set of principles about how living systems function and how this is different from the more linear ways of thinking that people typically use.